 The vendor relationship manager will work to improve the relationship between supply and demand.
 Through vendor relationship the customer is sharing some of the responsibility for the commercial relationship.
 The vendor relationship manager will work to ensure that the vendors have a clear understanding of the customer requirements and expectations.
 The vendor relationship manager also works with key stakeholders from the business to ensure that the business has a clear understanding of what the vendors are offering.

-A vendor relationship manager exhibits capabilities in line with the Skills Framework for the Information Age (SFIA) and the Queensland Public Service Workforce Capability Success Profile.
+A vendor relationship manager exhibits a combination of capabilities from the Skills Framework for the Information Age (SFIA) and from the Queensland Public Service Leadership competencies for Queensland Framework.

 Within the SFIA profile, the vendor relationship manager has level 5 capabilities, i.e. ensures and advises on the skills outlined below.

 Refer to the framework for descriptions of the seven levels of responsibility and accountability.